rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 Since the split returns an array of values and it is assumed that there is only one slash in the path, the array should consist of two values: the organization and the repository.
 That's why it is convenient to use a JavaScript array destructuring to pull out both values from an array in the same line.

-Note that the application is not built for to be robust, but is intended only a learning experience.
+Note that the application is not built for to be robust, but is intended only as a learning experience.
 It is unlikely anyone will ask a user to input the organization and repository with a different pattern than *organization/repository*, so there is no validation included yet.
 Still, it is a good foundation for you to gain experience with the concepts.

 If you want to go further, you can extract the first part of the class method to its own function, which uses axios to send a request with the query and return a promise.
 The promise can be used to resolve the result into the local state, using `this.setState()` in the `then()` resolver block of the promise.